+Will they or won't they?
 Leaked memo shows US-led coalition forces to withdraw from Iraq

 The US military informed its counterparts in Baghdad on Monday it was preparing for "movement out of Iraq", a day after the Iraqi parliament urged the government in a non-binding resolution to oust foreign troops.

+But hours after the memo was leaked to media the Pentagon put out a statement denying the move, saying the letter was a badly-worded draft.

-The head of the US military's Task Force Iraq, Brigadier General William Seely, sent a letter to the head of Iraq's joint operations command, a copy of which was seen by several news agencies, Daily Mail reported.
+The head of the US military's Task Force Iraq, Brigadier General William Seely, reportedly sent the letter to the head of Iraq's joint operations command, a copy of which was seen by several news agencies, Daily Mail reported.

 "Sir, in deference to the sovereignty of the Republic of Iraq, and as requested by the Iraqi Parliament and the Prime Minister, [the coalition] will be repositioning forces over the course of the coming days and weeks to prepare for onward movement," Seely wrote.